SAMMISolutions/docs/doc_posts/_getting-started/introduction.md

   - Grab, and run commands from MixItUp.
 Learn more in [Integrations - MixItUp]({{ "integrations/mix-it-up" | relative_url }}).
 - And more!

-SAMMI is modular by design! we have plenty of official, separate, downloadable integrations:
+SAMMI is modular by design! we have plenty of official, separately downloadable integrations:
 - Elgato Stream Deck
   - Bind Elgato Stream Deck Actions to SAMMI buttons, and influence Action graphics and data.
 Learn more in [Integrations - Elgato Stream Deck]({{ "integrations/elgato-stream-deck" | relative_url }}).
 - Crowd Control
   - Listen to ran effects, grab list of effects for current game, and much more.
-Learn more in [Integrations - Crowd Controlk]({{ "integrations/crowd-control" | relative_url }}).
+Learn more in [Integrations - Crowd Control]({{ "integrations/crowd-control" | relative_url }}).
 - And much more!

 Developers in the community can make their own integrations with the power of [Extensions](#extensions) too, which keeps SAMMI on the cutting edge!